gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The key management part of the protection engine is the set of data and procedures that take care of key distribution, verification, and update.
-For key management the Protection Engines uses SCTP DATA chunks identified with a dedicated Payload Protocol Identifier.
+SCTP CRYPTO provides support for in-band key management, on those cases management the Protection Engines uses SCTP DATA chunks identified with a dedicated Payload Protocol Identifier.
 The protection engine can specify if the transmission of any key-managment messages are non-reliable or reliable transmitted by SCTP.